wolandark/wim/README.md

 # Dependencies

 - Vim 9.0 or later with huge features.
-  - Note: This Config Will definitely work with Vim 8.0 and later, but don't miss out on the great features of Vim 9.1!
+  - Note: This config will definitely work with Vim 8.0 and later, but don't miss out on the great features of Vim 9.1!
 Grab the latest Vim!
 - Nodejs
 - npm
 - Python (For Compiling The Leaderf C Extension)